 The incentive you offer can take many forms.
 Here’s another example from CopyHackers, which incentivizes the email signup with the promise of valuable, free information that marketers can use to improve their business.

 Offering a course has the extra advantage of guaranteeing multiple interactions with the prospect, as the offer can be served piece-by-piece.

-2. Exit overlays are big and bold—but not intrusive
+2. Exit-intent overlays are big and bold—but not intrusive

 Exit overlays have much better visibility than traditional signup widgets.

 When an exit overlay activates, it dims out the rest of the window to maximize contrast and visibility, as per the example from The Chive below.

 That said, exit overlays are not intrusive in the way old school pop-ups were:

 - They don’t disable or inhibit the functionality of the navigation bar